Brokeback Mountain: Legacy and impact

 Brokeback Mountain was lauded as a landmark in LGBT cinema and credited for influencing several films and television shows featuring LGBT themes and characters.
 In Out at the Movies, Steven Paul Davies explains that as a result of the film's success, "most major film studios have been clamouring to get behind new, gay-themed projects... thanks to Brokeback, film financiers will continue to back scripts that don't simply rely on gay stereotypes...and that will certainly be progress."
 Davies cites Milk, Transamerica, and I Love You Phillip Morris as examples of such films.
 In 2018, Brokeback Mountain was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The February 2020 issue of New York Magazine lists Brokeback Mountain as among "The Best Movies That Lost Best Picture at the Oscars."

 The pair of shirts worn by Ledger's and Gyllenhaal's characters were sold on eBay on February 20, 2006, for US$101,100.51.
 The shirts were sold to benefit children's charity Variety.
-The buyer, Tom Gregory, film historian and collector, described the shirts as "the ruby slippers of our time," referring to an artifact from The Wizard of Oz film.
+The buyer, Tom Gregory, film historian and collector, described the shirts as "the ruby slippers of our time", referring to an artifact from The Wizard of Oz film.
 In 2009, Gregory loaned the shirts to the Autry National Center in Los Angeles for its series, Out West, which explored the history of homosexual, bisexual and transgender people in the Old West.
 The series included a gallery tour, panel discussions, lectures and performances, with events held in four installments over the course of 12 months.
 According to the Autry, the series was the "first of its kind" for a western heritage museum.